JacobM184/A_Star_Algorithm/README.md

 The basic idea behind the A* algorithm is defined by the equation **F = G + H**.

 In this equation, **G** is the distance between the current node and the start node.
 This is essentially calculated by adding a new distance to the existing G Cost of the current node as we move to the next node.
-For example, in the image below, the blue line represents the G Cost from node 1 to node 8:
+For example, in the image below, the blue line represents the G Cost at node 8, if travelling from node 1:

 ![](graphics/GCost.jpg)